mortii/anki-morphs/docs/src/user_guide/glossary.md

 ### Profile folder

-AnkiMorphs places `ankimorphs.db`, `names.txt`, and the `frequency-files` folder here.

-These are the paths for the respective operating systems:
+For AnkiMorphs to work, it needs to use some dedicated files and folders, namely:
+- `ankimorphs.db`
+- `names.txt`
+- `frequency-files/`
+- `known-morphs/`

+Those can be found in the Anki profile folder.
+The path to the Anki profile folder depends on your operating system:

 * Windows: `C:\Users\[user]\AppData\Roaming\Anki2\[profile_name]`
 * Mac: `/Users/[user]/Library/Application Support/Anki2/[profile_name]`